bmeyer99/cc_preflight_check/tasks/Phase7/task_7.1.3.md

 - For each shortcoming related to permissions, the report must include a suggested IAM policy snippet to grant the missing permissions. **The generation of this policy snippet should be automatic and not prompt the user.**
 - The report should be designed to present detailed information without being overwhelming.
 - **Generated PDF reports must be saved by default into a subdirectory named `reports/`.
 This directory should be created if it does not already exist.**
-- **The `cc_preflight.py` script should generate the PDF report by default when executed.
-The `--generate-pdf` flag should be removed or made redundant if PDF generation is default.**
+- **The `cc_preflight.py` script should generate the PDF report by default when executed.**
+- **Alongside the PDF report, a JSON file containing the consolidated IAM policy for all identified missing permissions must be generated.
+This JSON file should share the same base filename as the PDF report and be saved in the `reports/` subdirectory with a `.json` extension.**
+- **The generated IAM policy JSON must be condensed.
+Statements with identical "Effect" and "Action" lists should be grouped by listing their "Resource" ARNs in an array under a single statement, rather than creating a separate statement for each resource.**
-- The `--pdf-output` flag should still allow specifying a custom output path/filename for the PDF report, overriding the default `reports/` location.
+- The `--pdf-output` flag (or a new `--output-basename` flag if more appropriate) should allow specifying a custom output base path/filename for both the PDF and JSON files, overriding the default `reports/` location and timestamped name.
+- The `--no-pdf` flag should also prevent the generation of the IAM policy JSON file.
 ### Acceptance Criteria (AC):
-- A Python module (`report_generator.py` or similar) is created.
+- A Python module (`report_generator.py` or similar) is created/updated.
 - The module can accept structured data (e.g., from `cc_preflight.py` analysis results) as input.
-- The `cc_preflight.py` script generates a PDF report by default upon completion of its checks.
+- The `cc_preflight.py` script generates a PDF report AND an IAM policy JSON file by default upon completion of its checks.
-- The PDF report is saved to the `reports/` subdirectory by default.
+- Both the PDF report and the IAM policy JSON file are saved to the `reports/` subdirectory by default.
+- The PDF and JSON files share the same base filename (e.g., `report_XYZ.pdf` and `report_XYZ.json`).
 - The `reports/` subdirectory is created automatically if it doesn't exist.
-- The `--pdf-output` argument in `cc_preflight.py` correctly overrides the default output location.
+- The `--pdf-output` (or equivalent) argument in `cc_preflight.py` correctly overrides the default output location and base filename for BOTH files.
 - The PDF report includes:
     - Cover Page (Title, Date)
     - Table of Contents (if feasible with the chosen library and complexity)